Date of Publishing: February 11, 2020

 New York City Fair Workweek Law

-“Clopens”: Any employee working a closing shift and a subsequent opening shift (with less than 11 hours off between shifts) must provide written consent and receive $100 premium pay.
-Naturally, the best move would be to–if possible–schedule different employees for closing and opening shifts to save money on premium charges and (arguably more importantly) ensure your employees are well rested for each shift.
+- “Clopens”: Employees working a closing shift and a subsequent opening shift (with less than 11 hours off between shifts) must provide written consent and receive $100 premium pay.
+Naturally, the best move would be to–if possible–schedule different employees for closing and opening shifts to save money on premium charges and (arguably more importantly) ensure your employees are well-rested for each shift.

 Employers do not have to pay this premium fee if:

-- The restaurant closes due to an emergency.
+- The restaurant closes due to an emergency

-- The employee requests or initiates a shift swap (which is super easy using 7shifts restaurant scheduling software.
+- The employee requests or initiates a shift swap

-- The shift change requires overtime pay.
+- The shift change requires overtime pay

 Premium Pay Rates for Last Minute Schedule Changes: